-A quorum is five voting members, with a preference that at least two of the ex officio agency members also be present.
+A quorum is five voting members, with a preference that at least two of the ex officio agency members other than Ecology also be present.
 At the outset of each meeting, the chair will call the meeting to order and call the roll to establish a quorum.